Persib Bandung

-Persatuan Sepakbola Indonesia Bandung (ᮕᮨᮁᮞᮒᮥᮃᮔ᮪ ᮞᮦᮕᮊ᮪ᮘᮧᮜ ᮄᮔ᮪ᮓᮧᮔᮦᮞᮤᮃ ᮘᮔ᮪ᮓᮥᮀ; lit.
-'Indonesian Football Association of Bandung'), also known in acronym as Persib (/id/), is an Indonesian professional football club based in Bandung, West Java.
+Persatuan Sepakbola Indonesia Bandung (lit.
+'Indonesian Football Association of Bandung') or simply Persib (/id/) and commonly known as Persib Bandung, is an Indonesian professional football club based in Bandung, West Java.
 The club competes in the Indonesia Super League, the top tier of Indonesian football.
-Founded in 1919 as Bandoeng Inlandsche Voetbal Bond (BIVB), it officially changed to its current name in 1933.
-The team is also known by its nicknames Pangeran Biru (Blue Prince) and Maung Bandung (Bandung Tigers).
-Their home stadium is Gelora Bandung Lautan Api, which has a capacity of 38,000.
+Founded in 1919 as Bandoeng Inlandsche Voetbal Bond (BIVB), before adopting its current name in 1934.
+They are considered one of the most successful clubs in Indonesian football.

-The club has won two Liga 1 titles back to back, in 2023–24, and 2024–25.
+The club has won three Super League titles back to back, in 2023–24, 2024–25, and 2025–26.
 Before the current league format, Persib won the 2014 Indonesia Super League, 1994–95 Liga Indonesia Premier Division title, and five Perserikatan titles.
-All of Persib's top-flight league titles were achieved from a tournament format, except for the most recent in which they clinched their first full-season league format championship.
+Persib's first eight top-flight league titles were achieved from a tournament format, and in the 2024–25 season they clinched their first full-season league format championship.
 Persib has also reached the quarter-finals of the Asian Club Championship in 1995.

-The club's main rivalry with PSMS Medan and Persija Jakarta, which has been named as two of the most exciting derbies in Indonesian football history.
+The club's main rivalry with Persija Jakarta is known as Indonesian El Clásico with the best match atmosphere in the history of Indonesian football.

 History

 Founding years (1919–1940)

 The roots of Persib can be traced back to Bandoeng Inlandsche Voetbal Bond (BIVB) (Dutch for 'Bandung Domestic Football Federation'), formed on 5 January 1919 in accordance to the findings of a thorough research conducted by historians which were announced in 2023.
 BIVB was a fusion of local clubs in Bandung such as KBS, BB (Bintang Bandoeng), STER (Steeds trappen en rennen), Diana (Doe is alles niet achteruit), Zwaluw, BIVC, BVC, KVC, VVC, Visser, NVC, Brom and Pasar Ketjil to form BIVB.
-It was then succeeded by Persatuan Sepak Bola Indonesia Bandung (PSIB) ('Bandung Indonesian Football Association') and teams affiliated to the National Voetball Bond (NVB).
-These outfits merged on 14 March 1933 to form Persib.
+On October 22, 1928, the club changed its name to Bandoeng Indonesische Voetball Bond (BIVB) following the Decision of the Congress of Indonesian Youth and later became one of the founding clubs of the Football Association of Indonesia (PSSI) in 1930.

+On 13 May 1932, BIVB merged with the National Voetbal Bond (NVB) and was renamed Persatoean Sepakraga Kebangsaan Bandoeng (PSKB), but the merger was short-lived and ended due to internal conflict.
+On 4 September 1932, former BIVB officials held another meeting and renamed it Persatoean Sepakraga Indonesia Bandoeng (PSIB).
+On 17 December 1933, a second merger initiative was carried out between PSIB and NVB, which led to the formation of Persib on 18 March 1934.

 Persib won the 1937 Dutch Indies football tournament and reached the finals in the 1933, 1934 and 1936 editions before Indonesia's 1945 independence.